hl037/skbs/README.rst

    skbs create-config

-It will display you the location.
+It will display you the location of the installed templates.

-By default, templates will be installed to the system default location for application data (on linux, generaly ``~/.local/share/skbs/``).
+By default, templates will be installed to the system's default location for application data (on linux, generaly ``~/.local/share/skbs/``).

 Then, install the default templates ::